RR

 Real-World Impact

-• 2 messages/day × 6 days/week = 12 manual messages/week
+• 2 meal messages/day × 6 days/week = 12 manual messages/week

-• Missed messages = wrong/no meal
+• Missed message = wrong meal or wrong quantity

-• Set it and forget it
+• Set it and forget it for both; family just taps Yes/No when the poll appears

-Time saved: ~5 minutes/day = 30 hours/year
+Time saved: ~5 minutes/day = 30 hours/year, and no more “who’s eating?” chaos.

 More importantly: Zero mental burden.
 That’s the real win.